imdevan/devan.gg/src/pages/blog/things-i-do-and-don-t-like-about-netlify-cms.md

 * Things don't auto fill in on the content editing page
   * slug, description, meta title, meta description...
 * No short key registered (even while cursor is focused on editing area.
+* REALLY REALLY BA at handling errors.
+  * * Everything beaks is a \`required\` field is not filled, or any field is given data that agree with their unspecified scheme
+* No auto save